apache/trafficcontrol/docs/source/api/v5/topologies.rst

 Response Structure
 ------------------
 :description: A short sentence that describes the topology.
 :lastUpdated: The date and time at which this :term:`Topology` was last updated, in :rfc:`3339` format

+	.. versionchanged:: 5.0
+		Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

 :name:  The name of the topology.
 This can only be letters, numbers, and dashes.
 :nodes: An array of nodes in the :term:`Topology`

 	:cachegroup: The name of a :term:`Cache Group`
 	:parents:    The indices of the parents of this node in the nodes array, 0-indexed.

 .. code-block:: http
 	:caption: Response Example